JAndrassy/WiFiEspAT/README.md

 * `write(file)` variant of write function for efficient sending of SD card file. see SDWebServer.ino example
 * `write(callback)` variant of write function for efficient sending with a callback function. see SDWebServer.ino example
 * `abort` closes the TCP connection without waiting for the remote side
-* `getLinkId` returns the corresponding linkId of AT firmware for advanced use.
-It returns WIFIESPAT_NO_LINK if the client is unconnected.
-The valid range is from 0 to WIFIESPAT_LINKS_COUNT.

 ### the WiFiServer class differences